-When you think of winter, you hopefully think of a cozy evening in your warm home.
-But once in a while winter decides not to go along with our plans, and we end up shivering in our own homes.
-You won't always be able to prevent a blizzard from rolling through, but you can prevent your HVAC system from being poorly equipped for winter.
-Nobody wants or deserves a faulty furnace, which is why we created this checklist for getting your HVAC system prepped for winter.
+When you imagine winter, we hope you think of a comfortable evening in your warm home.
+But once in a while winter doesn't want to go along with our plans, and we end up shivering in our own homes.
+You may not be able to stop a blizzard from rolling through, but you can prevent your furnace and other HVAC equipment from being unprepared for winter.
+Nobody prefers or deserves a broken-down furnace, which is why we created this checklist for getting your HVAC system prepared for winter.

 Five Ways to Prepare Your HVAC for a Winter Blast